timadeg/brain-tumor-detection/Readme.txt

-Link to Dataset:
-The dataset can be found at the following link: https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection.

 Instructions to Run the .ipynb File:
 To run the .ipynb file, open it in Jupyter Notebook or Google Colab.
 The code will display all outputs in the specified format, including all plots.